 Also according to Statista, accessing social media platforms via mobile devices continues to be strongest across Asia.

-The image below shows the penetration of mobile social media by regions across the world.
-The highest concentrations are in Asia followed by the Americas.
+The image below shows the overall year-on-year growth globally of digital adoption.
+The highest concentrations are in Asia followed by Africa.

 Consider these mobile social media facts and trends: